 ‘An Indian gothic drag art performance’ – A photo essay feat.
 Patruni Chinanda Sastry | by Saumya Kalia | LGBTQ+ (Vol I) – Issue 35

 Where patriarchy ends, expression begins: An Indian gothic drag art performance The lore of vishkanya is intoxicating in its effect on the Indian cultural discourse.
-The “poisonous maiden”, enrobed in myth and legend, carries an… More
+The “poisonous maiden”, enrobed in myth and legend, carries an ominous mark.
+It is a secret that hangs heavy in the air; neither fully embraced, nor completely eschewed.
+It passes… More